nipatiitti/ink-todo-cli/readme.md

-# TODO-CLI
+# ink-todo-cli

-TODO-cli is a CLI based todo application made with [ink](https://github.com/vadimdemedes/ink#israwmodesupported) and [typescript](https://www.typescriptlang.org/)
+ink-todo-cli is a CLI based todo application made with [ink](https://github.com/vadimdemedes/ink#israwmodesupported) and [typescript](https://www.typescriptlang.org/)

 For state management [RTK](https://redux-toolkit.js.org/) was used